dtudk/pythonsupport-page/docs/learn-more/vscode/jupyter-notebooks.rst

 .. card::

     #.
-        Create a new code cell by hovering your mouse over an existing block and pressing the ``+ code`` option.
+        Create a new code cell by hovering your mouse over an existing block (near the border) and pressing the :menuselection:`+ Code` option.

         .. image:: /learn-more/images/VSC-codecell.png
              :width: 100%
              :align: center

-        To delete a code cell one, you can just hover your mouse over the right corner of the box and click on the trash shaped icon.
+        To delete a code cell, first ensure it is activated, then you can hover your mouse over the right corner of the box and click on the trash shaped icon.

         .. image:: /learn-more/images/VSC-deletecell.png